rich-s-d/C-Sharp-Cheat-Sheets/README.md

 CircularBuffer buffer = new CircularBuffer<double>(); // <double>, the angular brackets contain the type argument, in this case double.
 Could be any type of array, <string> for example.
 ```
+One of the most important generic interfaces out there is IEnumerable of T, IEnumerable<T>.
+Objects that are IEnumerable<T> provide an enumerator, ie., it is possible for example to loop through items in the object.
+If you use IEnumerable<T> then you must of course fulfill the requirements of this interface, which in this case are two methods, GetEnumerator that returns an IEnumerator of T and another called GetEnumerator that simply returns an IEnumerator (not T).